jlehtoma/2015-11-10-idiv-git-github/README.md

 * Introduce the concept of version control and why it's useful for scientists.
 * Introduce git version control tool and it's commandline interface.
-* Demonstrate the basics of git.
+* Demonstrate the basics of Git.
 * Demonstrate the basics of GitHub web service.

 ### Description